As we ease into the darker months of Scandinavian winter, I’m getting worried. Aren’t you?

 Winter is a challenge for many Scandinavians, but even more so to those people who aren’t used to the seemingly-eternal darkness or, worse, aren’t morning people.
 I’m one of them.

 I can tolerate the wind and the icy bike lanes, but the lack of daylight makes waking up feel impossible.
 Having made the decision that Copenhagen is my home, this season I’ve decided to Embrace The Suck.
+My issues with rountines run deep.
+Probably starting with Jackson Browne’s The Pretender and ending there too.
 Can we glass-half-full our way through this?
 With a few strategies in place, I think we all can.

 I talk about my sleep patterns a lot.
 To everyone.
 Look, I’m doing it again.
-That’s because since moving to Denmark, sleep has become the number one priority in my life.
+That’s because since moving to Denmark, sleep has probably become a top priority in life.

 After talking to locals, experimenting with different methods and becoming mildly obsessed with the topic, I’m here to share what works for me.
 Perhaps it will work for you too: